Trail Etiquette

 • Stay on designated trails and keep the singletrack single

 • Do NOT cut trails; build new trails or CHANGE trails to suit your desires.
 You are not the only user, and those turns, rocks, and roots are there for a reason!
-Go about things the right way to get the work done.
+Connect with SDMBA if you are interested in volunteering for trail work.

 • Ride trails that are open to mountain biking.
-Riding illegal trails impacts our sport and may cause doors to close for future mountain biking trail expansion.
+Riding unsanctioned trails impacts our sport and may cause doors to close for future mountain biking trail expansion.

 • Generally, ride through standing water, not around it.
 Unless it is a vernal pool like on Del Mar Mesa, then go carefully around the pool.